effjy/czip/README.md

 ## Security notes

-- Each archive embeds the Argon2 **salt**, the AEAD **nonce**, and the KDF parameters in an authenticated header, so the file is self-describing and tamper-evident.
+- Each archive embeds the Argon2 **salt**, the secretstream **header**, and the KDF parameters in an authenticated header, so the file is self-describing and tamper-evident.
-- The header is authenticated as associated data; any modification to the file fails the Poly1305 tag check and is rejected.
+- The header is bound into the first chunk as associated data, and every chunk carries its own Poly1305 tag; any modification, truncation or reordering of the stream fails authentication and is rejected.
 - Keys are wiped from memory with `sodium_memzero` after use.
 - Extraction rejects absolute paths and `..` components, preventing zip-slip path traversal.